jonessarae/process_maxquant/README.md

 * *raw_filtered.xlsx*: filtered, merged excel file with raw intensity values from control and experimental groups
 * *counts.xlsx*: excel file of replicate counts
-* *exp_stats.xlsx*: excel file with mean, standard deviation, and counts for each timepoint in experimental group
 * *all_norm.xlsx.xlsx*: excel file with normalized values for each replicate for both control and experimental groups
 * *all_norm_rand.xlsx*: same as above but with random imputation (range 500-1000) applied to 0's
-* *norm_avg.xlsx.xlsx*: excel file with normalized averages for both control and experimental groups
+* *norm_avg.xlsx.xlsx*: excel file with averages for both control and experimental groups
+* *exp_stats.xlsx*: excel file with mean, standard deviation, and counts for each timepoint in experimental group

 ## Workflow